-This list is made up of a variety of artwork, including Mount Rushmore National Memorial and Statue of Liberty.
+This list is made up of a variety of statues and sculptures, including Pietá and David.

 This list answers the questions, "What are the most famous Michelangelo sculptures?" and "What are examples of Michelangelo sculptures?"

 The statue of an Angel was created by Michelangelo out of marble.
 Its height is 51.5 cm.
 It is situated in the Basilica of San Domenico, Bologna. ...moresee more on Angel

 Bacchus is a marble sculpture by the Italian High Renaissance sculptor, painter, architect and poet Michelangelo.
 The statue is somewhat over life-size and depicts Bacchus, the Roman god of wine, in a reeling pose suggestive of drunkenness.
 Commissioned by Raffaele Riario, a high-ranking Cardinal ...moresee more on Bacchus

 The Cristo della Minerva, also known as Christ the Redeemer, Christ Carrying the Cross or the Risen Christ, is a marble sculpture by the Italian High Renaissance master Michelangelo Buonarroti, finished in 1521.
 It is in the church of Santa Maria sopra Minerva in Rome, to the left of the main ...moresee more on Cristo della Minerva